MiramiKing/benchmarks/render/pages/index.md

 ---
 layout: home
 list_title: Archive
 description: Python webframeworks benchmarks
 ---

 <script src="https://cdn.jsdelivr.net/npm/chart.js@3.2.1/dist/chart.min.js"></script>

 This is a simple benchmark for python async webframeworks.
-Almost all of the frameworks are ASGI-compatible.
+Almost all of the frameworks are ASGI-compatible (aiohttp and tornado are exceptions on the moment).

 The objective of the benchmark is not testing deployment (like uvicorn vs hypercorn and etc) or database (ORM, drivers) but instead test the frameworks